-PINs:
+PETITIONS:

-1. Petition 22 - 01 - Jose and Silvia Martinez (Pages 31-213)
+1. Petition 22 - 01 - Jose and Silvia Martinez (Pages 14-16)

-Request: Special Use Permit for a Landscaping Business, Variance to Section 7:01.D.30.b to Allow a

-Landscaping Business a Non-State, County, or Collector Highway as Defined by the Kendall County Land Resource Management Plan, and Variance to Section 11:02.F.7.b of the Kendall County Zoning Ordinance to Allow a Driveway Zero Feet from the Southern Property Line
+Request: Special Use Permit for a Landscaping Business, Variance to Section 7:01.D.30.b to Allow a Landscaping Business a Non-State, County, or Collector Highway as Defined by the Kendall County Land Resource Management Plan, and Variance to Section 11:02.F.7.b of the Kendall County Zoning Ordinance to Allow a Driveway Zero Feet from the Southern

+Property Line
-03-12-100-004 and 03-12-100-013

-Location: 1038 Harvey Road, Oswego Township
+PINs: 03-12-100-004 and 03-12-100-013 Location: 1038 Harvey Road, Oswego Township

-Purpose: Petitioner Wants to Operate a Landscaping Business at the Subject Property; Property is Zoned
+Purpose: Petitioner Wants to Operate a Landscaping Business at the Subject Property; Property is and Jeremy and Samantha Dippold on Behalf of Best Budget Tree, LLC (Contract

-A-1
+Zoned A-1

-2. Petition 22 - 10 - Mark Fecht on Behalf of Fecht Brothers, Inc. (Property Owner) and
+2. Petition 22 - 10 - Mark Fecht on Behalf of Fecht Brothers, Inc. (Property Owner)